Renikeji19/Analysis-of-Food-Waste-in-the-United-States/README.md

 ![image](https://github.com/Renikeji19/Analysis-of-Food-Waste-in-the-United-States/assets/97131888/3839fea9-3ee9-478a-92f4-dac673d4bb5e)

-## DATA ANALYSIS
+## DATA ANALYSIS SUMMARY

-Some Insights from the analysis include;

-1. Approximately 87% of surplus food in the U.S. goes to waste, translating to $378 billion a year.
-2. Over 80% of all food waste originates from consumer-facing businesses and homes.
 3. Significant food loss starts at the production level, with farms not harvesting all produce.
 4. Most food waste from consumer-facing businesses and consumers ends up in landfills.

 # Waste Quantity

+Approximately 87% of surplus food in the U.S. goes to waste, translating to $378 billion a year spent on food that is never eaten.

 ![image](https://github.com/user-attachments/assets/d05b3159-2ea2-4dcc-bf3b-83d34807133a)

 # Waste Sources

 Over 80% of all food waste originates from consumer-facing businesses and homes.

 ![image](https://github.com/user-attachments/assets/b7b09599-a4d1-41bc-9e92-f71a9b9e4aa2)